p-i-c-o/cybersec-blog/hacking-tools/README.md

 <div style="display: inline-block; height: auto;">
 <h2>Secondary Computer:</h2>
 <img src="pi.png" alt="Alfa" style="float: right; width: 200px;">
 	<p>The Raspberry Pi Zero 2w is my secondary computer.
 It's perfect for my wifi-scanning needs and has exceeded my expectations.
 Despite its compact size, it delivers impressive performance: RAM: 512MB, Processor: 1GHz quad-core ARM Cortex-A53.
-My Pi is set up in my bag with the wifi card so I can remotely connect to it an hack while on the go.</p>
+My Pi is set up in my bag with the wifi card so I can remotely connect to it and hack while on the go.</p>

 </div>